adarkaz/DiscordIntegration-v13/README.md

+THIS IS NOT MY CODE ORIGINALY, IT WAS UPDATED TO NEWEST VERSION OF GAME original repo is deleted

 # DiscordIntegration

 A bot and server plugin to allow server logs to be sent to Discord channels, and for server commands to be run via the Discord bot.